[?] Subscribe To This Site

 -H1N1 2009 is not the same strain as found in pigs.

-There has been much debate about what this strain should be called, but right or wrong, it is now commonly known as "Swine Flu"
+There was much debate about what the strain should be called, but right or wrong, it became commonly known as "Swine Flu"

--This new version does have two genes from viruses usually found in European pigs, but also has genes in common with bird flu and other human strains of the flu virus.
+-The new version had two genes from viruses usually found in European pigs, but also had genes in common with bird flu and other human strains of the flu virus.

-Because of this, it is also known as "quadruple re-assortment H1N1"
+Because of this, it was also known as "quadruple re-assortment H1N1"

 How does H1N1 differ from seasonal flu?

-This particular strain has never been seen anywhere in the world before, and because of this no one has any previous immunity to it.
+-This particular strain had never been seen anywhere in the world before, and because of this no one had any previous immunity to it.

--When vaccines are prepared, each vaccination contains a portion of the virus specific to that particular strain.
+When vaccines are prepared, each vaccine contains a portion of the virus specific to that particular strain.

-It has been discovered that the H1N1 virus is very similar to an influenza virus outbreak that existed in the early 1900s.
-Because of the long passage of time however, few people living today have any immunity at all to protect them from it.
-This is why there is such concern.
+-It had been discovered that the H1N1 virus was very similar to an influenza virus outbreak that existed in the early 1900s.
+However, because of the long passage of time, few people living in 2009 had any immunity at all to protect them from it.
+This is why there was so much concern.

--Without this previous immunity, the possibility exists that a lot more people, other than the usual high-risk groups (children under 5, pregnant women and adults over 65) could possibly contract this strain and become sick.
+Without this previous immunity, the possibility existed that many more people, other than the usual high-risk groups (children under 5, pregnant women and adults over 65) would possibly contract the strain and become ill, and quite possibly very ill.

--In fact, this particular flu virus seems to affect more people in other age groups than any other influenza strain seen before.
+In fact, this particular flu virus strain seemed to affect more people in other age groups than any other flu strain ever seen before.

-Symptoms are similar to those of the seasonal flu virus.
-There is no way to tell it from the seasonal flu bug unless your doctor takes a sample swab from your throat or nasal passages.
+The symptoms are similar to those of the seasonal flu virus.
+There was no way to tell it from the seasonal flu bug unless a doctor took a sample swab from the persons throat or nasal passages.

-A testing laboratory can then analyze the culture taken.
+-A testing laboratory could then analyze the culture tasks.

--Like the common cold or flu, symptoms often include:
+Much like the common cold or flu, symptoms often included:

 • Runny nose